t--becker/tech-writer-ide/README.md

     * strip unique headers
     * ~~Code samples CSS~~ + Shrink when too large.
     * ~~table css~~
     * handle titles for note, tip, warning.
+    * Improve the include ERROR CSS

-* JIRA Integration
+* JIRA or Trello Integration
   * Show your tasks
   * Allow you to update and close tasks
   * Scan the page and create tasks for keywords : TODO-JIRA: